-who do not respond, however, the OCR will not presume that the Survey responses are an accurate measure of interest.
+who do not respond, however, the OCR will not presume that the Survey responses are an accurate measure of interest.97 iv.
+Include all Sports in the Model Survey

 If a mandatory response method is used (i.e., students are required to complete or actively bypass the Survey), the school will not be confronted with the nonresponse concerns and the follow-up obligations that surround the non-mandatory email approach.
 Accordingly, the mandatory method may be viewed by schools as the preferred method of administration.